Arrowyz01/csv2logseq_block/README.md

 - click one block from query table, you can create new page from \[\[block title]].
 <img width="1440" alt="截屏2022-01-31 21 58 55" src="https://user-images.githubusercontent.com/85311840/151872192-809fcd29-dadb-4fbf-968d-4900e38d0b08.png">

+# Advanced use
+- go to the 'advanced' folder and download a little bit different 'csv2logseq.py'
+- add add this script into your $PATH (or put it in a folder that already in your $PATH)
+- change a little bit in these scripts
+  - 1st line: path to your python
+  - 22th line: path to your logseq vault folder
+- now you can use the follow command and the output file will directly appear in your vault folder
+    > csv2logseq.py filename.csv "Table name"